ltrentmann/les-bdew/README.md

 1. `cd "folder/main.py"`
 2. Store necessary GIS data to "folder/data/raw" and modify `overwrite_shp.py` accordingly to adapt the columns of the shapefile
-3. Prepare shp.-file with prepare_for_bdew.py: this scripts adapts the shapefile using the functions in datamgmt to assign building age, building type etc. (see CEA script Amedeo same preprocessing)
+3. Prepare shp.-file with prepare_for_bdew.py: this scripts adapts the shapefile using the functions in datamgmt to assign building age, building type etc.
 3. `python main.py`
 4. Results will be stored in "results".